 Curatr is designed to let you source content from wherever you find it.
 By presenting a unified interface to content, your experience will seem more coherent and better structured, even if the content production itself is very different.
 So when we come to create a new social learning experience with Curatr, we tend to think in thirds:

-The first third of content tends to be linking to other systems internal to the business.
-This can be a wide variety of systems - anything from an LMS, a document management system to an intranet page.
-You will have internal IP that can then be re-used and by linking to it where it is already uploaded, you save on version control headaches.
-Your first priority should always to curate content inside.
+The first third of content in Curatr courses tends to be linking to other systems internal to the organisation.
+This can be a wide variety of systems - for example, anything from an LMS to a document management system to an intranet page.
+For many of these internal resources, you'll have an internal IP address that can be used as part of a link in Curatr and by linking to content where it is already uploaded, you save on version control issues down the road.

-The next third tends to come from the wider world.
-Here you can expand to look at popular content sharing websites (think YouTube or TED Talks).
+The next section of content tends to come from the wider world, via the world wide web.
+In this section of content, you can expand to look at popular websites (think YouTube or TED Talks).
 There is a world of rich content on the Internet, just waiting for you to tap into it.
-Where possible, before making something new yourself, look to see if it can be sourced externally (hopefully, for free!).
+Where possible, before making something new yourself, look to see if it can be sourced externally.
 When sourcing external content, make sure it always adheres to the fair-use policy outlined here.

 The final third of possible content will need to be upload directly into Curatr.
 This might be because it has no other digital home, or it might be because you need to create original new content to round out the user experience.
 It tends to be that this content can be used to ‘glue’ the experience together; giving your participants some specific context or examples that might not be found elsewhere in the organisation or the wider world.